QuaSi-Software/Documentation/docs/gensim_user_manual.md

 **Ratio NFA/GFA**

-As already mentioned, only gross areas or volumes are represented in the EnergyPlus® model.
+As already mentioned, only gross areas or volumes are represented in the EnergyPlus™ model.
 In order to convert the absolute results of the simulation into area specific results with the unit \(Wh/m²_{NFA}\), the user needs to specify the ratio of GFA/NFA.
 This can either be entered as an individual value (if known) or it can be determined from various predefined building typologies included as presets in the GUI.

 **Window areas**